romerolpr/get-web-info-v1/README.md

 * Check the existence of the sitemap and possibles of errors
 * Check the list of sites that are on defined server lists.
 * Check the certificate of the sites lists.
+* Check if the recaptcha status is online and it's working.

 ## PT-BR